Information about Legislation Impacting the Usage of Leaf Blowers

 While a general concern about leaf blower usage is shared, there are many specific ways in which these concerns are felt and acted on.
 The result is a patchwork of legislation, from bans and time limitations to incentives for electric blowers.
 This is very challenging for the landscapers that often work in different districts.
 We suggest everyone, who is looking for regulations, to carefully study the excisting rules in other districts and to work, if possible together with landscapers and neighboring municipalities.
 If you like to connect with an organization that is working nationally for leaf blower regulation visit: Quiet Communities: https://www.quietcommunitiesinc.org/

 Regulatory efforts in the State of New York: Nassau County, Suffolk County and Westchester

 Nassau County, Suffolk County and Westchester have often been on the forefront of environmental regulations.
 This might be a result of the population density, the presence of a great number of environmental groups, but also because the adverse effects of environmental issues are often felt the strongest in these heavily populated areas.
 These counties are all served by a great number of landscaping businesses and the density of these counties make that leaf blowers are heard with great frequency.
 COVID issues have made many commuters aware of the leaf blowers, since an increasing number of them are now working from home.
 Growing air quality warnings and concerns about the relation between COVID and air quality might is yet another argument for the growing concern.

-If you live in New York State, and you are interested in the topic of leaf blowers, please connect with Huntington Calm (Nassau County/Suffolk County): http://huntingtoncalm.org/ or to us (Westchester): firstname.lastname@example.org, for more information and to learn more about local initiatives.
+If you live in New York State, and you are interested in the topic of leaf blowers, want more information or learn more about local initiatives, please connect with Huntington Calm (Nassau County/Suffolk County): http://huntingtoncalm.org/ or with us (Westchester): email@example.com,